Land & Buildings Assets

 Transform Vacant Land Into an Innovative Open Space Network

 The availability and strikingly poor condition of vacant land, is one of the most widely perceived characteristics of Detroit’s current condition.
-While vacant land is often cited as one of Detroit’s greatest liabilities, the DFC Strategic Framework believes that such land can actually be an asset in the city’s transformation.
+While vacant land is often cited as one of Detroit’s greatest liabilities, the Detroit Future City (DFC) Strategic Framework believes that such land can actually be an asset in the city’s transformation.
 With nearly 70,000 parcels owned by the City of Detroit, these land assets can be leveraged to create a new green and sustainable city unlike any other in the world.

 The DFC Strategic Framework outlines a number of strategies that are critical to fulfilling a vision for transforming vacant land in Detroit.
 These include establishing the city as a leader in innovative open space land uses that provide employment opportunities, blue and green infrastructure that will help to clean our air and water, and greater recreational space.